Ultra minimalist travel — these three words sound a tad extreme, don’t they?

 Anti-Theft Travel Belt: Jasgood

 It’s smart to have a secret place to hide your cash in the unfortunate event that your wallet gets lost or stolen, so wear an anti-theft belt to keep your money safe.
 Because no matter what happens, you’ll always have your secret stash of cash safe and secure.

-I love these Next Level t-shirts because they pack down small, fit well, and are extremely affordable.
-They’re a 60% cotton/40% polyester blend which helps wick moisture away from the body and keep odor at bay.
-They’re a staple of my minimalist packing list.
+I love these Merino Wool t-shirts because they breathe well, fit perfectly, and don’t trap the inevitable odor of travel.
+They’re a 53% Merino Wool/47% polyester blend, which helps wick moisture away and keep me cool on hot days.
+They’re a solid staple of my minimalist packing list.